Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 Netflix’s revenue mainly comes from streaming services, advertising, and other sources.
 The main components are outlined below:

-• Subscription fees: this is Netflix’s primary revenue stream, which is divided into ad-supported and ad-free subscriptions
+• Subscription fees: Netflix’s primary revenue stream, derived from ad-supported and ad-free subscriptions.

-Most of Netflix’s revenue is derived from streaming subscriptions, while advertising, licensing, and other business segments offer additional potential for income growth.
+Most of Netflix’s revenue derives from streaming subscriptions, while advertising, licensing, and other business segments offer additional potential for income growth.

 Netflix, Inc. Q2 2024 earnings results